 My simplified Japanese Cheesecake recipe is as soft as cotton and full of jiggle, reimagined without the complexity so any Bold Baker can make it.

-Grease and line an 8-inch springform tin.
+Grease and line an 8-inch waterproof/leakproof springform tin.
 A 9-inch round cake pan will also work.
+To ensure it is water-proof you can wrap the outside of the pan closely with tinfoil.
 Line a deep baking tray with kitchen cloth.
 The baking tray has to be larger than the springform tin.
 You are creating a water bath to bake your cheesecake in.
 You want to have everything ready to go so you can bake off your cheesecake straight away.

 Place a sieve over the bowl and add in the cake flour, corn starch and salt and sieve into the cream cheese mix.
 Whisk in the dry ingredients until there are no more lumps.
 Set aside.